freedomofpress/securedrop/docs/servers.rst

 SecureDrop servers.

-To use `dd` you first need to find where the USB device you wish to install Tails on has been mapped.
+To use `dd` you first need to find where the USB device you wish to install Ubuntu on has been mapped.
 Simply running the command ``lsblk`` in the terminal will give you a list of your block storage device mappings (this includes hard drives and USB).
 If the USB you are writing the Ubuntu installer to is of a different size or brand than the USB you are running Tails from, it should be